Siguza/psychicpaper/docs/index.md

 While I don't know the exact details of that bug, based on [a tweet of Linus][tweet] I'm assuming this had to do with bplist, which, while also exploiting parser differences, wouldn't have gotten past `amfid`.
 And my bug actually survived the 13.4 fix, but was finally killed in 13.5 beta 3.

-I also don't know whether it was Linus, Apple or someone else who went on to look for more parser differences, but having two entitlement bugs fixed in two consecutive minor iOS releases feels like too much of a coincidence, so I'm strongly assuming they are related.
+I also don't know whether it was Linus, Apple or someone else who went on to look for more parser differences, but having two entitlement bugs fixed in two consecutive minor iOS releases feels like too much of a coincidence, so I'm strongly assuming whoever it was drew inspiration from Linus' bug.

 Apple's final fix consists of introducing a new function called `AMFIUnserializeXML`, which is pasted into both AMFI.kext and `amfid`, and is used to compare against the results of `OSUnserializeXML` and `CFPropertyListCreateWithData` to make sure they are the same.
 You can still include a sequence like `<!---><!--><!-- -->` in your entitlements and it will go through, but try and sneak anything in between those comments, and AMFI will tear your process to shreds and report to syslog: